Southampton/Shinnecock (Cottage) Windmill

+The Shinnecock Windmill is a windmill currently located on the Stony Brook Southampton campus in Southampton, Suffolk County, New York.
+Originally located on Mill Hill at Windmill Lane and Hill Street in Southampton, in 1890, it was relocated to Shinnecock Hills.
+The land became the campus of Southampton College in 1963, now Stony Brook Southampton.

-The Southampton Mill Hill I windmill (1814) was moved here in 1890 from Mill Hill at Windmill Lane and Hill Street in Southampton.
-The Shinnecocks claim the land from Mill Hill to Shinnecock hills golf course as land ceded them by treaty.
+The Shinnecocks claim the land from Mill Hill to Shinnecock Hills Golf Club as land ceded to them by treaty.

 History

 Windmill Lane Mill I on Mill hill in Southampton was a Dutch-style mill built in 1714.
-Various mills began on the site and were either burnt (lightening cited in many cases) or moved due to ownership or windage changes.
+Various mills began on the site and were either burnt (lightening or flour dust cited in many cases) or moved due to ownership or windage changes.
 The first mill was established in 1712, it was replaced by Mill I.

 In 1890, Mrs. William (Janet) Hoyt, a patron of the Shinnecock Hills Summer School of Art in Southampton, upon finding it neglected purchased and saved the mill, moving it to the top of a hill in Shinnecock.
 In 1896, she sold the property to New York linen magnate A. B. Claflin, who built a gilded age summer mansion next to the windmill.

 Arthur Brigham Claflin, was a partner in the dry goods firm of H.B.
 Claflin & Co. which was founded by his father.
 Heathermere, his former home, now serves as the administration building for Long Island University's (Stony Brook) Southampton College.
 In 1916 it was again moved on Shinnecock hill.
 The windmill, now set on a knoll near the main house on the estate, was restored to be converted into a playhouse for Mr. Claflin's daughter, Beatrice.
 The restoration included the installation of windows at various levels to provide views of Shinnecock Bay and the Atlantic Ocean.
 The large windows on the second and third floors offer a panoramic view of the surroundings.
 Beatrice Claflin died after a fall down stairs in the mill and it's reported she haunts it still.
 Passers-by have claimed to see the face of a young girl peering out from the windows.

 In 1946 the mansion and estate grounds became the Tucker Mill Inn Resort.
 The innkeeper renovated the interior of the windmill for a guest apartment.
 The Inn's menu had colorful descriptions of the mill and ended with a poem written about it by Abigail Fithian Halsey, called 'The Old Mill'.

 In 1963, the Inn was sold to Long Island University and became the Southampton Campus.
 'Heathermere' became 'Southampton Hall'.
 The campus was then re-sold in 2006 to become Stony Brook Southampton College, which is its current name and affiliation.